POLIN Museum of the History of Polish Jews in Warsaw with children

 The Core Exhibition (opened in 2014) covers 1000 years of the history of Polish Jews, starting from the Middle Ages, divided into 8 galleries.
 The first gallery that introduces the visitors to the exhibition is called the Forest (Las) and is the most metaphorical.
 You can learn there why the Museum is called POLIN.

 The next galleries cover chronologically certain periods of time, starting from the First Encounters (960–1500), ending with the Postwar Years (1944 to the present).

-The Museum recommends not to visit the Holocaust gallery with children below 12.
+The Museum recommends not visiting the Holocaust gallery with children below 12.
 Mostly due to its difficult subject matter, the artifacts are not visually drastic (compared to the Auschwitz Museum).

-In the Museum there is kids-dedicated space called King Matt’s Family Education Area.
+In the Museum there is a kids-dedicated space called King Matt’s Family Education Area.

-The name comes from the children book title: King Matt the First (Polish: Król Maciuś Pierwszy) by Janusz Korczak, Warsaw Jewish pediatrician, children educator, director of the orphanage in pre-war Warsaw.
+The name comes from the children’s book title: King Matt the First (Polish: Król Maciuś Pierwszy) by Janusz Korczak, a Warsaw Jewish pediatrician, children educator, director of the orphanage in pre-war Warsaw.

-It’s a colorful space with lots of educational materials and toys, including nice seating area for parents.
-Kids can just play or draw, paint, read books from the library etc.
+It’s a colorful space with lots of educational materials and toys, including a nice seating area for parents.
+Kids can just play or draw, paint, read books from the library, etc.

 To see the current program and opening hours for a given weekend, visit the website: https://www.polin.pl/pl/najblizszy-tydzien-u-krola-maciusia.